marktiddy/Shopify-Remix-Billing-Demo/README.md

 This package was created by running npm init @shopify/app@latest

-You can start this app by installing NPM packages and running `npm run dev`
+You can start this app by installing NPM packages and running `npm run shopify app dev`

+Please see the bottom of this Readme for requirements from Shopify for getting this app up and running.

 Also note: For billing to work your app must be set for public distribution in your partner account otherwise billing will not function even when testing.